tuaris/CryptoCurrencyPHP/README.md

 echo $wallet->checkSignatureForMessage($address, $signature, $message) ?
 'Verifies' : 'Fails';
 ```

+If you find this usefull, please send me some

+Bitcoin: 1B6eyXVRPxdEitW5vWrUnzzXUy6o38P9wN

+Zetacoin: ZK6kdE5H5q7H6QRNRAuqLF6RrVD4cFbiNX

-The items in the repository may contain some derivative work based on Jan Moritz Lindemann, Matyas Danter, and Joey Hewitt
+*The items in the repository may contain some derivative work based on Jan Moritz Lindemann, Matyas Danter, and Joey Hewitt*